eerii/mermelada/README.md

 SDL2 handles cross platform window and input management.
 It needs to be installed for all non web builds.
 You can do so by:
 - MacOS: Install using `brew install sdl2`.
 - Debian/Ubuntu: Install using `apt install libsdl2-dev`.
-- Windows: Download development libraries [here](https://libsdl.org/download-2.0.php).
+- Windows: You may download the [development libraries](https://libsdl.org/download-2.0.php) or use [`vcpkg`](https://vcpkg.io/en/getting-started.html) to manage the installation.
+If you choose the latter, run `vcpkg install sdl2`.
-- You can check the [official documentation](https://wiki.libsdl.org/Installation) for more information.
+- Check the [official documentation](https://wiki.libsdl.org/Installation) for more information.

 **Vulkan**